michaelmang/FamilyWorshipIOS/README.md

 # Family Worship IOS

 Family Worship is a web and mobile application for helping families manage family worship sessions.
-This repository is for IOS app written in React Native.
+This repository is for IOS app.

 ![](https://s3-us-west-2.amazonaws.com/s.cdpn.io/827672/GitHub%20Cover.png)